PlumpMath/spring-rest-sample/README.md

 Configuration
 -------------

-Configuration properties are autowired using `@Configuration` and setting the properties with `@Value` see: com.haleenenterprise.web.config.Config
+Configuration properties are autowired using `@Configuration` and<br/>
+setting the properties with `@Value` see: com.haleenenterprise.web.config.Config

-The properties files are added in the src/resources/servlet.xml
+The properties files are added in the `src/resources/servlet.xml`

-The setup allows for overriding configuration, by adding the web.properties in the src/resources/ this puts it on the classpath and defaults all of the configuration values.
+The setup allows for overriding configuration, by adding the<br/>
+`web.properties` in the `src/resources/` this puts it on the classpath and<br/>
+defaults all of the configuration values.<br/>

-The first override is pointing to a location on the file system and overrides any properties from the classpath properties.
-This is useful because you can set the properties file on a production server and do not need to touch it for re-deployments.
+The first override is pointing to a location on the file system and<br/>
+overrides any properties from the classpath properties.
+This is<br/>
+useful because you can set the properties file on a production server<br/>
+and do not need to touch it for re-deployments.<br/>

-The second override is by using the CATALINA_OPTS and setting a -D property to a property file.
-This is useful for development mode or to change properties for testing without modifying the environment.
+The second override is by using the CATALINA_OPTS and setting a -D<br/>
+property to a property file.
+This is useful for development mode or<br/>
+to change properties for testing without modifying the environment. <br/>

 `export CATALINA_OPTS="-Dprops=/opt/props/web.properties "`

+Run
+---
-To run  `mvn clean install tomcat7:run`
+`mvn clean install tomcat7:run`